 Text is a core component of most content marketing strategies.
 After all, it’s what helps you rank on search engines.

-To create content that adds value and drives conversions, you need tools that get the job done right.
+To create content that adds value and drives conversions, you need content writing tools that get the job done right.

 Here are some of our favorite content creation tools that are easy to use and help you create phenomenal content.